24.3 Data Transformation and Synchronization

 Merge Authority

-If an attribute is not being synchronized in either channel, no merging occurs.
+If an attribute does not synchronize in either channel, no merging occurs.

-If an attribute is being synchronized in one channel and not the other, then all existing values on the destination for that channel are removed and replaced with the values from the source for that channel.
-If the source has multiple values and the destination can only accommodate a single value, then only one of the values is used on the destination side.
+If an attribute synchronizes in one channel and not the other, then all existing values on the destination for that channel gets removed and replaced with the values from the source for that channel.
+If the source has multiple values and the destination can only accommodate a single value, then the destination side uses only one of the values.

-If an attribute is being synchronized in both channels and both sides can accommodate only a single value, the connected application acquires the values stored in the Identity Vault unless there will be no value in the Identity Vault.
+If an attribute synchronizes in both channels and both sides can accommodate only a single value, the connected application acquires the values stored in the Identity Vault unless there will be no value in the Identity Vault.
 In this scenario, the Identity Vault acquires the values from the connected application.

-If an attribute is being synchronized in both channels and only one side can accommodate multiple values, the value from the single-valued channel is added to the multi-valued channel if it is not already there.
+If an attribute synchronizes in both channels and only one side can accommodate multiple values, the value from the single-valued channel gets added to the multi-valued channel if it is not already there.
 If there is no value on the single side, you can choose the value to add to the single side.
 You can set the following options for Merge Authority:

 • Default